-Students wanting to connect their assessment in this course to assessments they have completed in another course must get explicit permission of the instructor in order to avoid potential academic misconduct of self-plagiarism.
+Students wanting to submit assessments they have completed in another course must get explicit permission of the instructor in order to avoid potential academic misconduct of self-plagiarism.

 ACCESS AND EQUITY SERVICES (AES)

 Access and Equity Services (AES) is available to provide support to students who require accommodations due to disability, family status, and religious observances.